A Night in Dieppe

 “Well.
 Mind you own.”

-This had put a bit of a full stop to the conversation.
-An awkward silence hung in the air, like the pong emanating from our new arrival.
+This put a full stop on the conversation and an awkward silence filled the waiting area along with the pong emanating from our new arrival.
 Ryan returned to filling his cigarette with tobacco.
 Brian resumed his royal pose in a sulk.
-I decided to have another go at stoking some conversation and explained I was on my way back to college for my finals, but I was also in an indie-pop band called the Pointy Birds, and we had some serious music industry interest.
-But strangely, neither of them seemed interested in hearing about some of the crazy gigs we had played or my plans for musical world domination.
+I decided to have another go at stoking some conversation and explained I was on my way back to college for my finals but I was also in an indie pop band and we had some serious music industry interest.
+But strangely neither of them were interested in hearing about the crazy gigs we had played or my plans for musical world domination.
 Ryan finished rolling his cigarette, licked the paper to seal it and then lit up.
 He took a drag, blew a smoke ring and then spoke.

 “What are you studying?”

-“Well, if you ask me, we should fucking get rid of the lot of them and start again.
+“Well, if you ask me we should fucking get rid of the lot of them and start again.
 The political system is corrupt.
-People think we live in a democracy, but we don’t.
+People think we live in a democracy but we don’t.
 It’s a sham.
-Big business and elites run the show and protect their interests, while workers rights are being eroded.
-The rich get richer at the expense of the poor.
-Selfish cunts.”
+It’s all big business, shareholders.
+Workers rights being eroded.
+Rich get richer.
+Cunts.”

 He sounded like one of my Politics lecturers.
 I nodded politely.
-Brian made an unimpressed harrumph sound to indicate he disagreed.
+Brian made an unimpressed harrumph sound.
 Ryan ignored him and continued.

 He was also sounding like Reg from Life Of Brian.
 Brian harrumphed again, this time louder.
-Ryan continued warming to his theme.
+Ryan warmed to his theme.

 “All this wealth in London with increasing numbers of homeless people on the streets, in sleeping bags.’